 Accusonus released a new plugin called Regroover Pro, giving us a rare and awesome feature, this plugin is the bigger version of Regrrover Essential, allowing separation on 4 to 6 layers from a standard Wav/Aiff file by frequencies, dynamics, magic audio algorithms, all this to allow the extract and tweaking of any rendered new audio layer.

 The GUI of Regroover Pro has 2 main views: Layers and Editor.
-In the ‘Layers’ view, the sample you import by the Menu/new action can be outputted in seconds (showing a little popup quickly calculating) to 4, 5 or 6 different loops.
-When playing all these new calculated layers together, it will recreate your original single Wav file imported from the beginning.
+In the ‘Layers’ view, the sample you import by the Menu/new action can be outputted in seconds (showing a little popup quickly calculating) to 4, 5, or 6 different loops.
+When playing all these newly calculated layers together, it will recreate your original single Wav file imported from the beginning.

 The first thing to do is to listen to parts by activating the Solo function while playing by Preview on the plugin, or MIDI events launching layers or samples in the host DAW you use.
 I found really good the extracted results, sub, low, mid, high frequencies.
-In this particular example where you would have an hi-hat closed and an opened hi-hat, the plugin is able to recognize these 2 different instruments playing in nearly same high frequencies.
-It extracted well sub bass, kicks or snares too… Magic!
+In this particular example where you would have a hi-hat closed and an opened hi-hat, the plugin is able to recognize these 2 different instruments playing in nearly the same high frequencies.
+It extracted well sub-bass, kicks or snares too… Magic!

 In the ‘Editor’ view in Regroover Pro, we have up to 16 samples set from D4 to D#5 notes.
 These samples are extracted by CTRL + drag-n-drop on any sample found in the Layers’ main view.
 In the Editor, it is possible to remove any undesired sound before starting to play (loop in/start) and possible to set the sample endpoint too on the extracted samples.

 It’s a really incredible feature for loop makers, beatmakers, sound designers, and this is the goal of this new quite unique Regroover Pro.
 I found the quality is really good for the Layers extraction, from 4 to 6 parts with the activity level setting allowing different analysis each time you set parameters in the top right area “Analysis” from the Layers view.

 FL Studio by default on my Windows 7 is set to have the notes 2 octaves higher: playing C7 will play C5 in Regroover Pro.
 To play Layer 1 to Layer 4 parts, FL Studio will have C5 to D#5 in the piano roll to play C3 to D#3 layers.
 Maybe other hosts like Ableton Live will have this difference on the target octave number.

 This is really impressive how loops are well separated.
 It’s then easy to get single shot samples from loops!
 If you have a given BPM in your song (120 BPM) and if you notice the loop started on your Regroover Pro project has another BPM (100 BPM), a simple click on Sync (top area) will synchronize the samples to the good BPM which is 120 BPM.
 The original BPM is still written on the plugin, between Preview and Sync buttons.

 Inside FL Studio, playing C5 and D5 from the Expansion Kit extracted samples :